CoBEVMoE: Heterogeneity-aware Feature Fusion with Dynamic Mixture-of-Experts for Collaborative Perception: Experiments

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} Following CoBEVT~\cite{xu2022cobevt}, we assume all the AVs have a $70m$ communication range, and all the vehicles outside this broadcasting radius of the ego vehicle will not have any collaboration.
-For the OPV2V camera-track BEV semantic segmentation, we choose ResNet34\cite{he2016deep} as the image feature extractor.
+For the OPV2V camera-track BEV semantic segmentation, we choose ResNet34 as the image feature extractor.
 The transmitted BEV intermediate representation has a resolution of $32{\times}32{\times} 128$.
-For the DAIR-V2X LiDAR-track 3D object detection, we select PointPillar\cite{lang2019pointpillars} as the point cloud feature extractor and set the voxel resolution as $(0.4, 0.4, 4)$ on the x, y, and z-axis.
+For the DAIR-V2X LiDAR-track 3D object detection, we select PointPillar~\cite{lang2019pointpillars} as the point cloud feature extractor and set the voxel resolution as $(0.4, 0.4, 4)$ on the x, y, and z-axis.
 The architecture settings are the same as \cite{lang2019pointpillars}.
+The MLP used in the dynamic kernel generator consists of two fully connected layers with a hidden dimension of $128$ and ReLU activation.
+The kernel generator employs a transposed convolution with kernel size $3\times3$, stride $1$, and no padding, which maps a $128$-dimensional latent embedding to dynamic convolutional kernels of size $128\times128\times3\times3$.
+For the Dynamic Expert Metric Loss (DEML), we set the margin $m=0.5$ and the weighting factor $\beta=1.0$ for all experiments.
 We train the whole model end-to-end with the Adam optimizer and the cosine annealing learning rate scheduler.
 We train all models on a single NVIDIA RTX A6000 GPU with $150$ epochs and a batch size of $2$.